rgcgithub/regenie/docs/docs/overview.md

 **regenie**.
 A full description is given in our [paper](https://doi.org/10.1038/s41588-021-00870-7).

 **regenie** carries out genome-wide association tests for both quantitative and binary (case-control) phenotypes.
+Starting at **regenie v4.0**, it also supports survival analysis for time-to-event data (See Time-to-event section below).
 It is designed to handle

 1. A large number of samples.
 For example, it is ideally suited to the [UK Biobank](https://www.ukbiobank.ac.uk/) dataset with 500,000 samples.